staafl/kaizoku/README.md

 * Find the best match.
 * Get the torrent with the most seeds.
 * Get the magnet link for the torrent and display it.
-* Open your torrent client and start the download (Mac only).
+* Open your torrent client and start the download.

 #### Search